open-organization/open-org-definition/open_org_maturity_model.md

 ## Inclusivity

 In organizations that aren't open, people lack established channels for providing feedback or learning about projects and activities.
-Leaders and project teams do not actively solicit diverse perspectives in their work or seek to make project teams representative of the organization's population.
+Leaders and project teams do not actively solicit diverse perspectives in their work or think broadly about involving stakeholders of different backgrounds.
 People do not expect decision making to be an inclusive activity, so the organization does not actively promote a process for collective or collaborative decision-making.
 Instead, leaders make decisions without much input from others, and people are accustomed to receiving direction without any opportunity to provide input.

 ### Level 1

 - Organization is working to establish guidelines and channels for encouraging diverse points of view by inviting opinions and participation from anyone who is interested in providing them

-- Organization's procedures for participating in collective decision-making are result of collaboration and agreement among various stakeholders
+- Organization's procedures for participating in collective decision-making are the result of collaboration and agreement among various stakeholders

 - Leaders are open to receiving feedback and creating an environment where people feel safe providing it